mathsaey/skitter/pages/configuration.md

   workflow returned by the function is automatically deployed after the Skitter runtime has started.
   - When using releases, the `--deploy` flag can be passed to `skitter local`, `skitter master` and `skitter deploy`.
-A `Module.function` should be passed along with this flag.
+A `Module.function` argument should be passed along with this flag.
 The provided `Module` and `function` will be passed as the value for the `:deploy` key along with an empty argument list.

 - Skitter logs various messages to `Logger`.
 These cannot be disabled through Skitter itself, however, the `Logger` can be configured to ignore Skitter